By Eric Osborn

 - Many parents have a difficult time doing #3.
 Not everyone has a relative that is a business owner or has friends in high places.
 This is where churches and communities can be a huge help.
 I propose that churches identify members of their congregation who are either employers or are one of those uniquely connected people in the community.
 In addition, I think churches should deliberately create a ministry to assist this transition process because our youth groups just don’t do this.

 Never forget, God loves your transitional-aged, special needs child.
-Launching them into adulthood will not look the same as it might for neurotypical youth, but rest assured, He will go before you and direct their steps into the future He has prepared for them.
+Figuring out how to prepare your special needs children for adulthood will not look the same as it might for neurotypical youth, but rest assured, He will go before you and direct their steps into the future He has prepared for them.
 You can rely on Him.